Highs and Lows of Singing

 Rev. Paul Ryan has mentored emerging worship leaders for twenty years at Calvin University in Grand Rapids, Michigan, where he is the worship pastor overseeing daily chapels.
 He also is a resource development specialist with the Calvin Institute of Christian Worship.
 Paul is married to Sheila, is father to two high school boys, and is coach to dozens of middle school track and cross-country kids.

-Reformed Worship 148 © June 2023 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 148 © June 2023, Calvin Institute of Christian Worship.
 Used by permission.